supremeimposter/My-Vault/GATE/Programming-with-C/Conditional Statements in C.md

 ![[Conditional Statements in C-20240622115419646.webp]]

 > [!NOTE]
-> If there are other statements in level-0 `if`, then it would becomes its statements
+> If there are other statements in level-0 `if`, then it would becomes its statements. level-1 `if` and its `else` would become independent.
 >
 > ![[Conditional Statements in C-20240622115521061.webp]]